shakfu/py2max/README.md

 - The layout algorithm is extremely rudimentary at this stage.
 So you will necessarily have to most things around after generation.

 - While generation does not consume the py2max objects so changes can be made and the patcher file resaved from a terminal or ipython session, Max does not unfortunately refresh-from-file when it's open, so you will have to keep closing and reopening Max to see the changes.
 As some consolation, it is possible to generate a live matplotlib graph of the patcher by using Networkx (see test_graph.py in the `tests` subfolder).

+## TODO

+- Implement more objects: especially object with state stored in the `.maxpat` file.

+- Anchor certain objects in expected places in the grid:
+  - ezadc~ to top left
+  - ezdac~ to bottom left
+  - visualization object (scope, etc.) to bottom right

+- Parsing of .maxpat files to python objects -- would require rename py2max to py4max to signify py2max and max2py.

+- Convert patchlines to references (send/receive)